ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo-application.md

 Lucky for us, what we have learned so far can have more general applications than graphs.
 The rest of this chapter will show some examples for this.

 ## Example 1: Cube Configuration
 Let's start by simply extending the graph schema with another concept, like faces to model a cube.
-Consider a scenario where the index category, $\mathsf{C}$, represents the schema for a three-dimensional (3D) shape, comprising three fundamental objects: `Face`, `Edge`, `Vertex`.
-This schema is enriched with six non-identity morphisms: `top`, `bottom`, `left`, `right`, `src`, `tgt`, which define the relationships between these objects.
+The schema for a three-dimensional (3D) shape consists of three fundamental ideas: `Face`, `Edge`, `Vertex`.
+This schema models the relationships `top`, `bottom`, `left`, `right`, `src`, `tgt`, as the connectivity between faces, edges, and vertices.
 DPO rewriting in this context can model various transformations of a 3D object including cube,or box.

-This can be expressed as a schema in AlgebraicJulia as follows:
+In AlgebraicJulia, this schema can be expressed as follows:

 ```{code-cell}
 @present Sch3DShape(FreeSchema) begin